-It is these values that form the foundations at Kennington CE Academy and underpin everything we do.
+It is these values that form the foundations of our Christian Vision at Kennington CE Academy and underpin everything we do.

 Each value is explicitly Christian and linked to Jesus, His example and His teachings, in the form of parable, to make it memorable.

 We celebrate them during our daily worship and explore them in all areas of our curriculum.

 Most importantly, we live them out in everything we do.

 Our Christian Values are:

-We are also including the Church of England's core values that they have introduced this year:
+We are also including the Church of England's core values that they have introduced last year:

 You can find out more by following the link to the National Society website at:

 Each classroom has a Prayer corner or reflection area, which are changed and added to regularly following worship.
 They are a place where the children can come and ponder, reflect and pray.

 The areas have one of our Christian Values as its focal point and will include Bible verses, reflective questions, other artefacts and pictures to engage the children in thought and prayer.